Automorphic-Systems/led-network-iot/README.md

 # led-network-iot
-Architecture artifacts for the Ambient LED Network project
+Architecture artifacts for the Ambient LED Network project - a supporing architecture aimed at implementing large scale ambient LED installations

 # What This Repository Contains.
+- Artifacts related to network and hardware design where applicable
+- Deployment resources and scripts where applicable
+- Any other non-software based artifacts that are require version control

 # Vision.